pulumi/workshops/cloud-engineering-with-gcp/python/content/lab-01/README.md

 ## Step 2 &mdash; Initialize Your Project

 A Pulumi project is just a directory with some files in it.
 It's possible for you to create a new one by hand.
-The `pulumi new` command automates the process:
+The `pulumi new` command automates this process:

 ```bash
 pulumi new python -y